Akhirah: Heaven and hell

 Heaven and Hell consist of different realms.
 The status of each person depends on the amount of his good deeds if he is in Paradise, and the amount of his bad deeds if he is in Hell.
 God may forgive the sins of a person towards Him, but He does not forgive the sins of a person towards another.
-And each is graded according to what they did, and your Lord is not unaware of what they do.
+And each is graded according to what that person did, and your Lord is not unaware of what they do.